Germany–Mexico relations: Bilateral agreements

-Both nations have signed several bilateral agreement such as an Agreement for the Protection of the Rights of Author of Musical Works (1954); Agreement on Reciprocity in Legal Aid (1956); Agreement of Air Transportation (1967); Agreement of Scientific and Technological Cooperation (1974); Agreement of Cultural Cooperation (1977); Agreement on the Promotion and Reciprocal Protection of Investments (1998); Agreement to Avoid Double Taxation and Tax Evasion in Income Tax and Equity Tax (2008) and an Agreement of Technical Cooperation (2012).
+Both nations have signed several bilateral agreement such as an Agreement for the Protection of the Rights of Author of Musical Works (1954); Agreement on Reciprocity in Legal Aid (1956); Agreement of Air Transportation (1967); Agreement of Scientific and Technological Cooperation (1974); Agreement of Cultural Cooperation (1977); Agreement of Cooperation between both nations governments (1996); Agreement in Technical Cooperation (1997); Agreement on the Promotion and Reciprocal Protection of Investments (1998) and an Agreement to Avoid Double Taxation and Tax Evasion in the Matter of Income and Wealth Taxes (2008).

 Migration

 There is a sizable German origin community in Mexico that thrives and several prominent Mexican politicians, journalists, artists and actors are of German descent.
-There is also a Mennonite community in Mexico with approximately 100,000 members in Northern Mexico of predominantly German origin.
+There is also a Mennonite community in Mexico with approximately 100,000 members of predominantly German origin.

+Currently it is estimated that there are 1,200,000 Mexicans with partial German ancestry, mostly concentrated in the north of the country.

 Transportation

-There are direct flights between both nations with the following airlines: Condor and Lufthansa.
+There are direct flights between both nations with the following airlines: Condor, Discover Airlines and Lufthansa.

 Trade relations

 In 1997, Mexico signed a Free Trade Agreement with the European Union (which includes Germany).
-In 2018, two-trade between both nations amounted to US$24.8 billion.
-Germany is Mexico's biggest trading partner within the European Union and fifth biggest globally.
+In 2023, two-trade between both nations amounted to US$26.7 billion Germany is Mexico's biggest trading partner within the European Union and fifth biggest globally.
 At the same time, Mexico is Germany's second biggest trading partner in Latin America (after Brazil).
 Germany's main exports to Mexico include: machinery, automobiles, chemical based products, pharmaceutical products and medical technology.
 Mexico's main exports to Germany include: automobiles and automotive parts, as well as products from the electronics industry.

-There are over 1,300 German companies based in Mexico with a total capital amounting to US$25 billion.
+There are over 1,300 German companies based in Mexico.
 Several German multinational companies invest and operate in Mexico such as Audi, Bayer, BMW, Deutsche Bank, Mercedes-Benz, Siemens and Volkswagen (among others).
-Mexican multinational companies such as Cemex, Grupo Alfa, Mexichem and Nemak (among others) operate in Germany.
+Mexican multinational companies such as Cemex, Grupo Alfa, Nemak and Orbia (among others) operate in Germany.